readbeyond/aeneas/README.rst

 for another OS?
 Consider `sponsoring <#supporting>`__ this project!)

-However, **aeneas** has been confirmed to work on other Linux distributions (Ubuntu, Slackware), on Mac OS X 10.9 and 10.10, and on Windows Vista/7/8.1/10.
+However, **aeneas** has been confirmed to work on other Linux distributions (Gentoo, Ubuntu, Slackware), on Mac OS X 10.9 and 10.10, and on Windows Vista/7/8.1/10.

 Whatever your OS is, make sure ``ffmpeg``, ``ffprobe`` (which is part of ``ffmpeg`` distribution), and ``espeak`` are properly installed and